-Attendance is mandatory which will be determined by timely submission of quizzes, assignments and exams.
+Attendance is mandatory, which will be determined by timely submitting quizzes, assignments, and exams.
 No make-ups unless:

 - 1. Organized university trip.

-- 2. Illness or death in immediate family (mother, father, brother and/or sister).
+- 2. Illness or death in the immediate family (mother, father, brother and sister).

 - 3. Illness of student.

-Each one of these will require either a doctor's statement or a signed statement from the individual in charge of the trip.
+Each of these will require either a doctor's statement or a signed statement from the individual in charge of the trip.

-A student will lose a letter grade in the course each time s/he is absent or late 3 times.
-Any student entering the classroom 1 minute after the scheduled starting time will be considered late.
+A student will lose a letter grade in the course each time s/he is absent or late three times.
+Any student entering the classroom 1 minute after the scheduled starting time will be considered delinquent.